 However, the Indian schemes do not permit direct multiple embedding - for instance the replacement of $y\hat{a}$ by a polynomial.
 Nor are they meant for that, they serve exclusively for reducing one side of an equation to zero.
-The rest of the argument (the initial part that precedes the scheme as well as that based on the reduced equation) is as syncopated as that of Diophantos, albeit with a more systematic use of the abbreviations (and operating with several unknowns) - see the chapter "Varieties of Quadratics" in Bhāskara's Vijā-ganita [ed. trans.
+For the rest of the argument (the initial part that precedes the scheme as well as that based on the reduced equation) is as syncopated as that of Diophantos, albeit with a more systematic use of the abbreviations (and goperating with several unknowns) - see the chapter "Varieties of Quadratics" in Bhāskara's $L\bar{l}\bar{l}avati$ ' [ed. trans.
 Colebrooke 1817: 245-267].
 Replacing a simple by a composite expression requires the same amount of thinking in the Indian notation as in a rhetorically expressed algebra.
 It is not impossible in either case.

 Indian schemes allow certain direct operations, and in this sense they clearly constitute a symbolism, as claimed by Nesselmann.
-However, Smith is right that this notation is the best "in one respect" only - namely for linear reductions within the restricted framework of problem types actually dealt with by Bhāskara.
+However, Smith is right that this notation is the best "in one respect" only - namely for linear reductions within the restricted framework of problems actually dealt with by Bhāskara.
 It allows operations directly at the level of symbols, but only a rather limited, non-expandable set of operations.